 It may happen that you assign a URL to a keyword group, but it turns out that another URL already ranks for these keywords in Google.
 In this case, Rank Tracker will show an alert message in the Target Keywords > Rank Tracking section:

-Rank Tracker lets you find competitors who rank for the same keywords as your domain.
+Rank Tracker lets you find a competitor ranked for the same keywords as your domain.
 Go to Competitor Research > Domain Competitors, specify the region and device type if needed, and click Search.

 The tool will come up with 100 competitors and show the competition traffic stats, the level of keyword intersection, etc.